JohnTerragnoli/ECE281_Lab1/README.md

 #**3 Bit 2's Compliment Inverter Functionality Test**
 The functionality of the programmed NEXYS 2 was then tested.
 All tests worked perfectly and corresponded with the truth table.
+A video of the test can be seen here in this repository called Testing 3 bit.MOV.
+Unfortunately, the video is too big to be saved on this page.

 #**Expanding to 8 Bits**
 After the 3 bit 2's Compliment inverter was deemed to have worked correctly, the code was expanded upon to work with 8 bit numbers, instead of just 3 bit numbers.
 To do this, it was necessary to update the .vhd file that eventually programs the NEXYS 2 board.
 The file that underwent modifications is posted here:  https://raw.github.com/JohnTerragnoli/ECE281_Lab1/master/Lab1_Terragnoli.vhd